Spry Fox, LLC v. Lolapps, Inc.: Impact

 Along with the 2012 copyright case Tetris Holding, LLC v.
 Xio Interactive, Inc., this ruling indicates a legal system that is willing to protect original games from potential clones.
 Although the ruling was only on the motion to dismiss, it is notable that they found substantial similarity despite having distinguishable art assets, unlike the Tetris v.
 Xio case.
-The ruling shows that courts are willing to apply the reasoning in Tetris v.
+Legal scholars Elizabeth and Ronald Gard noted that the motion was decided days after the Tetris v.
+Xio decision, finding substantial similarity between the two games based on the look and feel instead of literal copying.
+According to the Harvard Journal of Sports and Entertainment Law, the Spry Fox decision shows that courts are willing to apply the reasoning in Tetris v.
 Xio, and rulings may be the product of a judge's greater experience with video games than rulings from decades prior.
 Kyle Orland from Ars Technica also compared the case to Tetris v.
 Xio, and similarly argued that judges had evolved on video game copyright due to greater experience with the medium.
-The visual differences between the games show that courts are willing to consider the possibility of infringement where the games are not identical.
+The visual differences between the games show that courts are willing to consider the possibility of copyright infringement where the games are not identical.

 According to legal scholar Alex Nealon, a major factor in the ruling was likely the existing relationship between the developers.
 This was also the analysis of attorney of Jack C. Schecter, who noted that 6waves Lolapps had agreed to develop an iOS version of Triple Town before releasing their alleged clone.
 John Kuehl made similar comments for the Mitchell Hamline School of Law, noting that courts are more likely to find infringement where there was demonstrable evidence that the defendant was trying to imitate the plaintiff's game.

+In the book Video Game Law, Spry Fox is highlighted in a trend of video game clone lawsuits in the 2010s, and also noted for its similarity to the 1982 clone case Atari v.
+Philips.
 Attorney Stephen McArthur noted that this pushed copyright law closer to protecting game mechanics and punishing clones, but cautioned courts to find a balance between shutting down egregious clones without giving monopolies to entire genres of games.
 Eric Goldman felt that it would be difficult to ever find definitive guidance about copying, due to the difficulty around interpreting the idea–expression distinction.
 Writing for Eurogamer, Rich Stanton cited Spry Fox to demonstrate that "fighting the cloners is not a war that can ever be 'won' ... [b]ut it's a battle worth fighting regardless, one where original work can be protected better."